 Defenders – No. 2, 3, 4, & 5

-They do not dribble a lot but they need ball control skills and be able to pass accurately to the midfield and the winger or back to their goalkeeper.
-They are also powerful headers who heads the ball away and strong legs to kick the ball out of the goal area.
+They are also powerful headers who head the ball away and have strong legs to kick the ball out of the goal area.

-They must also communicate clearly with they goalkeeper otherwise they might kick the ball into their own goal or leaving the ball only to be taken by the opponent and score a goal.
+They must also communicate clearly with the goalkeeper otherwise they might kick the ball into their own goal or leave the ball only to be taken by the opponent and score a goal.

 Goalkeepers – No.1

-The need to give instructions to the defenders when there is a free-kick near the goalmouth. this important so that the defenders can stand directly between the ball and the goal, therefore blocking the kicker’s view and the ball’s path.
+The need to give instructions to the defenders when there is a free kick near the goalmouth. this is important so that the defenders can stand directly between the ball and the goal, therefore blocking the kicker’s view and the ball’s path.

 Excellent Teamwork Leads To Victory

-It also helps in identifying players when they don’t have their names on their back.
-Besides, wearing your favorite number does bring luck when you least expect.
+It also helps in identifying players when they don’t have their names on their backs.

 You might also be interested to read the following: